learn-co-curriculum/phase-1-review-strings-lab/README.md

 ## Introduction

-In this lab introduction, we're going to take a deep dive into strings in JavaScript by walking through the process of running tests in the Learn environment.
-We're also going to familiarize ourselves with the structure and flow of JavaScript labs.

 For this lab, you've just been onboarded to the dev team working on Flatbook, the world's premier Flatiron School-based social network.
 At the moment, the view that our users see upon logging in is pretty generic.
 We'd like to improve the user experience by adding some custom greeting capabilities.

 ## Work Through Failing Tests in a JavaScript Test Suite